MJMukwevho/MJMukwevho/README.md

 <html>
-A strong analytical thinker with a keen interest for problem solving and an avid learner with a track record of delivering amazing and unique solutions.
+A strong analytical thinker with a keen interest for problem solving and an avid learner with a track record of delivering amazing end-to-end data solutions.
 </html>
 <br>